MalikSabir/WorldSkill/README.md

 # WorldSkill
-The repositry of my project of world skills which is web application and developed in angular js V8 and Node js.
+The repositry of our project of world skills which is web application and developed in angular js V8 and Node js.
-The all pages of website working very well whic are given below with description and that are connected with database and i used the bootstrap V4,scss for there styling.
+The all pages of website working very well whic are given below with description and that are connected with database and We used the bootstrap V4,scss for there styling.

 #Dashboard/SignIn/SignUp